Environment

 TBM Pledge 2030 sets the following three goals as Go Carbon Negative (to achieve carbon negative by 2030).

-- Eliminate GHG emissions (Scope 1 and Scope 2) from TBM
+• Zero GHG emissions (Scope 1 and 2) from TBM

 GHG Emissions Reductions

-TBM uses electricity that is essentially "100% renewable energy" and "zero CO2 emission factor" at the Tohoku LIMEX Factory and Yokosuka Circular Factory.
-This has significantly reduced greenhouse gases such as CO2 from the energy sources associated with the operation of both factories, and we are working to reduce GHG emissions in the supply chain of the LIMEX Sheet and LIMEX Pellet that we provide to our customers.
+TBM uses electricity that is essentially 100% renewable energy-derived and has a zero CO 2 emission factor at its LIMEX manufacturing plants, Shiroishi Factory and Tohoku LIMEX Factory.
+As a result, we have significantly reduced energy-derived greenhouse gases such as CO 2 associated with the operation of both factories, and are working to reduce GHG emissions in the supply chain of LIMEX Sheet and LIMEX Pellet provided to customers. is.

 Calculation and Information Disclosure